 UK Law Exception: Carrying a plank is fine when it's carried for the loading or unloading any cart or carriage.

 Now does that sound like a crazy British law or not?
-But in fact it is 100 per cent true.
-The enactment took place to reduce alcohol consumption and encourage sobriety among the poor.
+But in fact it is 100 percent true and a serious contender for the top spot in the craziest UK laws.
+The enactment took place to reduce alcohol consumption and to encourage sobriety among the poor.

 In fact, Oliver Cromwell banned Christmas in the United Kingdom for a while.
 The monarchy restored the laws and invalidated the outrageous plan to ban Christmas in the UK.

-Swans which are wild or unmarked mute swans in open water are the lawful property of the Queen.
+Swans, that are wild or unmarked mute swans in open water, are the lawful property of the Queen.
 Killing one of these swans would be close to an act of treason and has been since the 12th century.

-The Queen has no rightful claim on tame swans, or any other types of swan for that matter.
-But, you don't want a message from the Queen - right?
+But, the Queen has no rightful claim on tame swans, or any other types of swan for that matter.
+Yet, only the Queen of England is allowed to eat swan meat.

 Most employers are cautious on handing out a reference with negative comments.
 Bad references are 'subjective' anyway and a complicated topic to cover in this section.
 But, receiving a bad reference from your employer may constitute character defamation or libel.

-The BBC is a state-based entity providing a national and international media broadcasting services.
-On the whole, the licence fee funds the British Broadcasting Corporation.
+The BBC is a state-based entity providing national and international media broadcasting services.
+In most part, the licence fee funds the British Broadcasting Corporation (BBC).
 It allows them to offer programs ahead of other commercial and advertising interests.

-Even though it is a contentious topic, using a television in the UK without a TV licence is punishable by law and a severe fine.
+Even though it is a contentious topic, using a television in the UK without a TV licence is punishable by law and can result in a severe fine.